aws-samples/aws-fraud-detector-samples/demo_scripts/README.md

 flask run
 ```

-One the app starts serving (locally), copy-paste the URL from terminal to your web browser, e.g. http://127.0.0.1:5000/.
+Once the app starts serving (locally), copy-paste the URL from terminal to your web browser, e.g. http://127.0.0.1:5000/.
+Note that, it would not work directly from a remote server like EC2.
+It is created for serving in local machine.

 The demo page looks like following:

 ![web app snapshot](data/demo_image.png)